 Sub-sub-headings : These should be typed in all bold small letters as sub-headings.
 But just after this, a colon should be used and start the sentence in continuation.

 Number : All numbers in figures, tables and in the text should be Arabic numerals.
-Do not write any number in words.
+Avoid writing any number in words.

 Unit : S.I. units should be used.
 All units should be written in the singular form and full-stop will not be given at the end of any unit.
 Use the following abbreviations for the units.

-Reference : In the text, reference should be given by name(s) and year, arranged in alphabetical order.
-If the workers are more than 2 then the name of first worker and then et al. should be given.
+Reference : In the text, reference should be given by name(s) and year.
+In reference section, it should be arranged in alphabetical order.
+If the authors are more than 2 then the name of first author should be written followed by 'et al.' , in italic.
 Examples:

 Jha, 1999; Jha and Tewari, 2001; Jha et al., 2002.